Paul Verlaine

 Brussels: Wooden Horses

-(Romances Sans Paroles: Paysages Belges, Brussels)
+(Romances Sans Paroles: Paysages Belges, Brussels III)

 By Saint-Gille